+The intention of ADFs is to displace non-abuse-deterrent drug products.
 First-generation ADFs were introduced into the marketplace in 2010.
-However, the relative weakness of first generation ADFs means opioid abuse continues to be a serious public health issue.
-In 2015, over 33,000 people died in the U.S. from opioid overdose, increasing from over 28,000 in 2014, according to the Centers for Disease Control Prevention.
+However, we believe the relative weakness of first generation ADFs means opioid abuse continues to be a serious public health issue.
+In 2016, over 64,000 people died in the United States from opioid overdose, increasing from over 33,000 in 2015, according to the Centers for Disease Control Prevention.
 According to the FDA, "for each death [due to narcotic pain relievers], there are an additional ten treatment admissions, 32 emergency department visits and 825 nonmedical users of these drugs."
 (Source: FDA's Efforts to Address the Misuse and Abuse of Opioids, 2/6/2013).

-As a pioneer in the design and development of ADFs, we believe a robust design for a novel ADF relies on four basic (and mostly incompatible) objectives: i) safety and clinical efficacy when used as prescribed; ii) abuse-deterrent when abused; (iii) ease of large scale manufacturing; and (iv) novel, non-infringing intellectual property.
+As a pioneer in the design and development of ADFs, we believe a robust design for a novel ADF for twice-daily oxycodone revolves around four basic objectives: (i) safety and clinical efficacy over the entire 12-hours when used as prescribed; ii) abuse-deterrent when abused; (iii) ease of large scale manufacturing; and (iv) novel, non-infringing intellectual property.
 Many ADF programs may achieve three of these four objectives but the practical reality is that few ADFs achieve all four.
 We believe this is reflected in the industry's relatively high failure rate with regards to ADFs developments for long-acting opioid formulations.